-The EIRs do not entitle applicants to be given all information held by Bridgewater Housing Association.
-The EIRs sets out exceptions from the right of access to information.
+The EISR do not entitle applicants to be given all information held by Bridgewater Housing Association .
+The EISR set out exceptions from the right of access to information.

-Although there might be occasions when it is appropriate to rely on an exception, provision of information is an integral part of the Association's work.
+Although there might be occasions when it is appropriate to rely on an exception, provision of information is an integral part of Bridgewater Housing Association 's work.
 Therefore, we aim to disclose as much information as possible and rely on exceptions only in limited circumstances.

-Where a request is refused, a refusal notice must be issued setting out the section of EIRs being relied upon and in most instances explaining the reasons for the refusal, including the details of any public interest and prejudice tests that have been applied.
-The refusal notice will also outline the review procedure with relevant details and inform the requester of their right to complain to the Information Commissioner.
+Where a request is refused, a refusal notice must be issued setting out the section of EISR being relied upon and in most instances explaining the reasons for the refusal, including the details of any public interest and prejudice tests that have been applied.
+The refusal notice will also outline the review procedure with relevant details and inform the requester of their right to complain to the Scottish Information Commissioner.

-8.1 Vexatious requests
+7.1 Vexatious requests